oddsdefier-github/roxas_wbs/README.md

 5. Run the system on a local server or deploy to a live server.

 ## Usage
 After setting up the project, navigate to the homepage and log in with your credentials.
 Administrators can manage billing cycles, user data, and view reports.
-Customers can check their bill status, usage history, and make payments online.
+Customers can check their bill status, and usage history.

 ## Contributing
 Contributions to the Water Billing System are welcome.
 Please fork the repository and submit a pull request with your proposed changes.